SwissDataScienceCenter/amalthea/docs/crd.md

-Options about culling idle servers
+Options about culling idle or pending servers

 <table>
     <thead>